|

 A horizontal line has slope 0, because even though the value of x changes, the value of y does not. Δy = 0.

-For a vertical line, however, the slope is not defined.
-The slope tells how the y-coordinate changes when the x-coordinate changes.
-But the x-coordinate does not change --
+A vertical line, however, does not have a slope.
+The slope tells how the y-coördinate changes when the x-coördinate changes.
+But the x-coördinate does not change. Δx = 0.

 Problem 2.

 Solution.
 To do this problem, here again is the definition of the slope.
-It is the number
+It is this number:

 Therefore, the slope of the line passing through (3, 6) and (1, 2) is: